fcrepo3/mptstore/README.txt

 Online documentation for the latest version of MPTStore can be found at http://mptstore.sf.net/

-Offline documentation for this version of BValid can be found in the dist/doc/ directory after doing a documentation build. (see below)
+Offline documentation for this version of MPTStore can be found in the dist/doc/ directory after doing a documentation build. (see below)